platformps/GLAB-370.1.1-FirstProgramWithPython/README.md

 ### Step 1: Setting Up the Development Environment

 Before we begin coding, let's make sure you have Python installed on your computer.
-Follow the following ACT
+Follow the following

+ACT-370.1.1-InstallingPython

 ### Step 2: Creating a New Python File